-January 1 Tuesday.
-Last day for applicants to the Class of 2023 to apply for admission.
-7-18 Weekdays only.
-Online registration for Spring 2019 via Student Services Online (SSOL) appointment: continuing and transfer students only.
-21 Monday.
+January 1 Wednesday.
+Last day for applicants to the Class of 2024 to apply for admission.
+7-17 Weekdays only.
+Online registration for Spring 2020 via Student Services Online (SSOL) appointment: continuing and transfer students only.
+20 Monday.
 Martin Luther King, Jr. Day.
 University holiday.
-22 Tuesday.
+21 Tuesday.
 Classes begin (on a Tuesday schedule).
-22- February 1 Weekdays only.
-Change of Program period by online appointment via Student Services Online (SSOL).